You are reading this article to learn more about the Creeping Fig and its care.

 Trimming and Pruning your Ficus pumila

-If you don’t want the vines to keep undergoing a vertical growth, you can trim the roots.
-Whenever you prune the creeping fig, make sure you don’t remove too much greenery at once in order to let the plant adapt to the change.
+Whenever you prune the creeping fig, ensure you don’t remove too much greenery at once to let the plant adapt to the change.

 What to do when the leaves of your Ficus pumila look pale and exhausted?